My Secure Advantage

 • The amount of your LLC is gradually reduced if your Modified Adjusted Gross Income (MAGI) is within a particular range.
 This range changes each year, so check the IRS for current limits.

-• What if I don’t owe taxes?
+• What if I don’t have a tax liability?
 Sorry, you’re out of luck.
 The LLC won’t benefit you, but the American Opportunity Tax Credit might!

 American Opportunity Tax Credit (AOTC)